Pallas Athena

 To express the panning constraints in this larger context, I added a green rectangle.
 This perimeter defines the set of legal panning positions -- boundaries within which the camera is allowed to move without exposing empty space.
 At the initial zoom level, the green box sits neatly inside the blue world box.
 But once the user zooms in, the camera's viewBox becomes larger in world units.
 The green region becomes the area to which the camera view must be constrained in order to keep the world fully visible.

 Whew!
-Now that we've established these two bases -- the world basis and the scaled camera basis we're in the perfect position to enforce panning constraints using the Separation of Axes Theorem.
+Now that we've established these two bases -- the world basis and the scaled camera basis we're in the perfect position to enforce panning constraints using the Separating of Axis Theorem.

-The Separating Axis Theorem (SAT) sets up a computer graphics algorithm that is often used in gaming and simulation to test for the intersection of convex polygons (think collision detection).
+The Separating Axis Theorem (SAT) sets up a computer graphics algorithm that is often used in gaming and simulation to test for the intersection of convex polygons for, e.g., collision detection.
 Here, I'll extend it to test for containment.

 IF